Nicolas baudin travel grant : FAQ

 In order to be eligible for the grant, you must be able to provide proof in the form of a letter of acceptance from your home university in Australia (Exchange) or the French university (Full degree).
 Please find examples of acceptable documents here.

-My exchange isn’t until January next year.
+My exchange isn’t until semester 1 (between January and July) next year.
 Can I still apply?

-I have already booked my flights between Australia and France/ I have already left Australia.
+I have already purchased tickets / I have already left Australia.
 Can I still apply?

 Can I apply for more than one internship?